euruko2012/euruko2012.github.com/_posts/2012-05-01-euruko-2012-speakers-part-1.md

 ## Yukihiro Matsumoto - Ruby Chief Architect, Heroku
 [Website](http://www.rubyist.net/~matz/) - [Twitter](https://twitter.com/yukihiro_matz) - [Github](https://github.com/matz)

-Matz needs no presentation.
+Matz needs no introduction.
 As the creator of the beautiful and elegant language we all love, we are honored to have Matz joining us for this year's EuRuKo.

 Although, did you expect anything less? ;)